What is STI? RASSTI vs ROSY

 For classified documents, access Red RASSTI at https://redrassti.lanl.gov on the red network.

 ROSY (Review Only System) is a system to facilitate the classification review of unclassified content that does not require, or meet the criteria for, assignment of an LA-UR or LA-CP number.
 For questions or concerns you can reach the ROSY team at rosy@lanl.gov.
-Examples: Internal memos, emails, proposals, etc. that you want to verify are unclassified or check for controlled unclassified information (CUI); external web sites or press releases that do not contain scientific or technical information

 Do I need to use RASSTI or ROSY?